-11.1.
+- 11.1.
 As Waverley Housing is not likely to be able to help with immediate accommodation, all homeless applicants or applicants threatened with homelessness will be encouraged, in the first instance, to make application for assessment to SBC's Homelessness Services.
 SBC is the local authority primarily responsible for meeting the needs of homeless people.
-The Information Sheet for Homeless Priority gives guidance to applicants on how to apply for priority as a homeless person.
+The Information Sheet for Homeless Priority gives guidance to applicants on how to apply for priority as a homeless person. - 11.2.
+Waverley Housing cannot award a Gold Section 5 Homeless Priority award, however if someone is threatened with homelessness e.g. private landlord has given them Notice to Quit (NTQ), or a relationship breakdown, we will award Bronze Homeless Prevention priority if the NTQ is greater than 56 days.

-- 11.2.
-Waverley Housing gives assistance to SBC to meet its statutory obligations under the Homelessness (Scotland) Act 2003 in respect of homelessness, by providing, where reasonably possible, properties for use as temporary accommodation and offers of permanent accommodation to homeless applicants.
-Waverley has a duty under Section 5 of the Housing (Scotland) Act 2001 to house statutory homeless applicants and the details of how this operates in practice are contained in the Section 5 Homelessness Duty Protocol which has been agreed between Scottish Borders Council, Waverley Housing, Eildon Housing Association, Berwickshire Housing Association and Scottish Borders Housing Association. - 11.3.
+- 11.3.
+Waverley Housing gives assistance to Scottish Borders Council to meet its statutory obligations under the Homelessness (Scotland) Act 2003 in respect of homelessness, by providing, where reasonably possible, properties for use as temporary accommodation and offers of permanent accommodation to homeless applicants. - 11.4.
 Waverley Housing is committed to sustaining tenancies and preventing homelessness wherever possible.
-Where support is required in respect of homeless persons referred to Waverley Housing by SBC, the application will be held pending necessary support being put in place.
+Where support is required in respect of homeless people referred to Waverley Housing by SBC, the application will be held pending necessary support being put in place.